sonic-net/SONiC/doc/Clock commands/clock_managment_hld.md

 ### 1.5 Requirements
 ####  1.5.1. <a name='FunctionalRequirements'></a>Functional requirements

-1. Any time configuration that will change in the system will change the system time.
+1. Any time/date configuration will change accordingly the system time.

 ####  1.5.2. <a name='ConfigurationManagementRequirements'></a>Configuration and Management Requirements
 The requirements from the module are: